 Nonspendable

 This category includes funds that cannot be spent because they either (i) are not in spendable form or (ii) are legally or contractually required to be maintained intact.
-Examples include inventories and prepaid amounts.
+Examples include inventories, prepaid amounts, and Financial Assurances other than cash deposits.

 Restricted

 Fund balances are classified as restricted when constraints placed on those resources are either (i) externally imposed by creditors, grantors, contributors, or laws or regulations of other governments or (ii) imposed by law through constitutional provisions or enabling legislation.
+Examples include: ??

 Committed

-Fund balances that can only be used for specific purposes pursuant to constraints imposed by action of the District Board of Managers.
+Fund balances that can only be used for specific purposes pursuant to constraints imposed by action of the District’s board of managers (the “Board”).
 The committed amounts cannot be used for any other purpose unless the District removes or changes the specified use by taking the same type of action it employed to commit those amounts.

-The Board of Managers will annually or as deemed necessary commit specific revenue sources for specified purposes by resolution.
+The Board will annually or as deemed necessary commit specific revenue sources for specified purposes by resolution.
 This action must occur prior to the end of the reporting period, but the amount to be subject to the constraint may be determined in the subsequent period.

-The Board of Managers may remove a constraint on specified use of committed resources by resolution.
+The Board may remove a constraint on specified use of committed resources by resolution.

 Assigned